HomeDefinitions › Costing & Finance

 Direct verdict: Food waste and overproduction cost in Latin American restaurants averages between 4% and 9% of gross sales — cash leaving your register with no line item in your P&L. The biggest mistake isn't throwing food away: it's not measuring it.
 With the Masterestaurant method — daily production sheet + per-shift waste log + weekly volume adjustment — kitchens with 3 to 8 line cooks have cut waste from 8.2% to 3.1% of sales in 90 days, recovering between $1,800 and $4,500 USD/month in real cash.
 If your food cost is above 32% and you're not tracking overproduction, you just found the leak.

-Overproduction — cooking more than what shift demand requires — is the primary trigger for waste in most restaurant kitchens.
-A 2025 study of 47 full-service restaurants across Mexico, Colombia, and Chile found that 68% of kitchens had no written production sheet: they produced by habit or chef intuition, accumulating between 18% and 34% of daily surplus per shift.
+Cooking more than the shift actually needs (overproduction, in plain terms) is the primary trigger behind waste in most restaurant kitchens.
+A 2025 study of 47 full-service restaurants across Mexico, Colombia, and Chile found that 68% ran with NO written production sheet at all: they produced by habit or chef intuition, piling up between 18% and 34% of daily surplus per shift.

 Side-by-side comparison